brianssparetime/blog/content/posts/august-2021-photos/index.md

-Shot during Auguest 2021, all black and white, all home developed and scanned.
+Shot during August 2021, all black and white, all home developed and scanned.

 I've also been working on some more experimental abstract stuff, which I've separated into <nuxt-link to="/posts/august-2021-abstract/">its own post</nuxt-link>.